efeefe/is/pages/concepts/03.save-this-thing/item-opendott.md

     limit: 10
 ---

-App / website with a geo-referenced open directory of reuse alternatives and user evaluation / reputation system.
+An app / website with a geo-referenced open directory of shops, professionals and groups that offer alternatives to reuse materials.

 ===